osrf/ros2multirobotbook/src/security.md

 ## ROS 2 Security

 ROS 2 contains tools that help create and load the needed security artifacts to enable DDS-security.
-RoMi-H makes uses of these tools in order to enable security on its ROS 2 elements.
+RMF makes uses of these tools in order to enable security on its ROS 2 elements.
 A brief introduction to these tools and its usage is provided here.
 For a deeper understanding of the whole system, please refer to the [ROS 2 DDS-Security integration][SROS] documentation.